Skip to main content

 2. Can wildcards slow down searches?

 Yes, especially in large databases.
-Avoid leading wildcards (%term
+Avoid leading wildcards (%term) for better performance.

 3. Are wildcards case-sensitive?